-- Description: Enhance crossings with vibrant artful painted paths and signals at: - -Ridge/Mcintire each side of Vinegar Hill Shopping Center. - -4th Street each side of Vinegar Hill Shopping Center leading into Jefferson School as well as entrance to City Yard site-consider future proposed conditions, not just current ones. - -Preston Avenue @ Ridge/McIntire, @ 4th Street, and @ Harris Street. - Description: Support the conversion of the abandoned section of the CSX rail spur along the west side of City Yard running north behind Reid's and across Preston Avenue connecting with amenities in the County into a safe bike and foot path. - Sequence of Events to Consider: Subdivide the City Yard property and improve streets and residential.
+- Description: Enhance crossings with vibrant artful painted paths and signals at: - -Ridge/Mcintire each side of Vinegar Hill Shopping Center. - -4th Street each side of Vinegar Hill Shopping Center leading into Jefferson School as well as entrance to City Yard site-consider future proposed conditions, not just current ones. - -Preston Avenue @ Ridge/McIntire, @ 4th Street, and @ Harris Street. - Description: Support the conversion of the abandoned section of the rail spur along the west side of City Yard running north behind Reid's and across Preston Avenue connecting with amenities in the County into a safe bike and foot path. - Sequence of Events to Consider: Subdivide the City Yard property and improve streets extent the Open Space Concept & Streetscape Schematics Study Plan.